MPH Global Health Track

 Penn's Global Health Track offers a curriculum designed specifically for applicants to the interdisciplinary Master of Public Health Program who are interested in both the theory and practice of global public health.
 Recognizing that global health is an emerging area in the field, Penn's global health curriculum delivers core public health skills within a global context.

-- Learn more about the core competencies of the global health track.
+- Learn more about the competencies of the global health track.

 The fourteen course units (14 cu) required for the MPH in Global Health track are described below.
 Students must take a minimum of 11 cu under the PUBH prefix.